-Building Bamboo Fly Rods
+The Global Fly Fisher Guide to Building Bamboo Fly Rods

 Our world produces over 1000 species of bamboo.
 Here in Louisiana, there are acres and acres of wild bamboo.
 None of the local species are suitable for making rods - believe me, I've tried!
 Tonkin cane is farmed on plantations in a small area of southern China.
 "Tonkin," or tea stick bamboo is the common name rod makers use for arundinaria amabilis, the lovely reed.
 Few natural materials are its equal in strength to weight ratios.
 In many Asian countries, bamboo replaces steel in some construction projects.
 Tonkin grows to 40 feet tall in one year.
 It is naturally straight, with no branches and a slow taper.
 The prized "power fibers" found just underneath the outer cambium layer, known as the enamel, are stiff and resilient.
 As they grow, bamboo forms nodes from which leaf branches protrude.
 Tonkin bamboo does not form leaf branches in its lower sections.
 Each node, spaced from 8 - 20 inches apart, is relatively flat and easy to manage.
 The Tonkin bamboo grown on Chinese plantations is harvested every 8 - 9 years when it is fully mature.